 ADD coaching focuses on practical issues confronting the ADD adult, such as organization, managing time and setting and reaching goals.
 ADHD Coaches can be therapists, although coaching is not therapy.
-See The ADD Journey: Help for the Road Ahead to learn more about ADHD Coaches and how their services differ from those offered by other treatment providers.
+See The ADD Journey: Help for the Road Ahead or ADHD Coaching Strategies to learn more about ADHD Coaches and how their services differ from those offered by other treatment providers.

 Search Tips – Most ADD coaches work over the phone.
 It’s possible that you won’t find one nearby.
 It may be more important to find one who deals with your specific needs rather than one close to you.
 With any site, just choose Coach as the Service Provider Type and the Age Group looking for help.
 To narrow the search further, make a selection from Coaching Focus.
 If you prefer someone nearby, your choices will be much more restricted.